dailymotion/hands-on-diagnosing-golang-apps/unix-tools/README.md

 ## Proc files on Linux

 On Linux, you can learn a great deal of information about a process, from looking at the virtual `/proc` filesystem.
-If you know the PID of the process, you list the files under `/proc/PID`:
+If you know the PID of the process, you can list the files under `/proc/PID`:

 ```
 $ ls -lh /proc/23929